-This essay question allows students to submit an essay response to a question, of up to 10,000 words.
+This essay question allows learners to submit an essay response to a question, of up to 10,000 words.
 This question is not auto-scored, due to the subjective grading nature of essay questions.

 Figure 1: A sample essay question.

 To author an essay question, follow these steps:

-- Fill in the Compose Question area with your desired question or instructions to the student.
+- Fill in the Compose Question area with your desired question or instructions to the learner.

-- Underneath, you can control what formatting options the student will see in their toolbar.
+- Underneath, you can control what formatting options the learner will see in their toolbar.
 The icons highlighted in grey have been enabled, the white icons are disabled.
 Click on a white icon to enable it, and click on a grey icon to disable it.
 Use the DIV icons to place dividing lines between icons.

 Figure 2: The full selection of essay formatting options available.

-Note that the following options are available to be enabled for the student: bold, italic, underline, bulleted list, numbered list, remove all formatting, left align, center align, right align, justify, quote, superscript, subscript, indent right, indent left, text direction left to right, text direction right to left, insert a horizontal rule, create a table, special character map, math character map, insert an image, undo, and redo.
+Note that the following options are available to be enabled for the learner: bold, italic, underline, bulleted list, numbered list, remove all formatting, code inline, code editor, left align, center align, right align, justify, quote, superscript, subscript, indent right, indent left, text direction left to right, text direction right to left, insert a horizontal rule, create a table, special character map, math character map, insert an image, undo, and redo.

 - Set the word limit (the maximum word count) for the essay - this can be between 1 and 10,000.
-You can also set whether the word limit is visible to the student at all times ("always visible"), only visible to the student when they have reached the limit ("on limit"), or totally hidden from the student ("off").
+You can also set whether the word limit is visible to the learner at all times ("always visible"), only visible to the learner when they have reached the limit ("on limit"), or totally hidden from the learner ("off").

-- You can choose to enable or disable the word count from being visible to the student, using the show word count checkbox.
+- You can choose to enable or disable the word count from being visible to the learner, using the show word count checkbox.

 Figure 3: Word limit and word count controls.